• Contact Us

 Where you live and how much sun you get will help determine your system size.
 For example, California gets roughly 70% of sun per year and Florida gets roughly the same.2 Prime real estate for going solar!
 For those states that get a lot of sun, your solar system requirements will be smaller.
 Less sun?
 You’ll need more solar panels to capture the sun’s power.

 The cost of your panels is also determined by how much energy you need to run your home.
 And this cost is based on the kilowatts (kW) necessary to run your appliances.
 Or charge your electric car.
-Or heat your swimming pool and hot tub.
-Or power up your house during a blackout.
 Or keep your house humming during a storm or heatwave when a power outage occurs.

 Bottom line?
 When you determine the size of your solar system you get to choose which appliances you want to connect.
 You are in charge of your power needs.